 Introduction

-Membership in the Minnesota Counties Computer Cooperative (MnCCC) is defined as a Minnesota county or other Minnesota governmental subdivision that is eligible to enter into a joint powers agreement under Minnesota Statute 471.59, and that has ratified and executed the Joint Powers Agreement and has paid those membership Dues and other Charges established by MnCCC from time to time.
+Membership in the Minnesota Counties Computer Cooperative (MnCCC) is defined as a Minnesota county or other Minnesota governmental subdivision that is eligible to enter into a joint powers agreement under Minnesota Statute 471.59, and that has ratified and executed the Joint Powers Agreement and has paid those membership Dues and other Charges established by MnCCC.

 The MnCCC Board may adopt Rules and Regulations to govern the business and operation of User Groups.
 Such Rules and Regulations shall be considered supplementary and cannot conflict with or be inconsistent with MnCCC Bylaws and may at any time be modified, replaced or repealed.
 The Board shall also adopt, maintain, and from time to time update a set of core contract principles and minimum standards that must be included within any software or service agreements.
 Any deviation from such core principals or minimum standards will require the Board’s prior written consent.

-In accordance with Article V, Section 1, of the Minnesota Counties Computer Cooperative Bylaws, the following supplemental rules and regulations governing the business of the County Attorneys User Group (CAUG) are promulgated.
+In accordance with Article V, Section 1, of the Minnesota Counties Computer Cooperative Bylaws, the following supplemental rules and regulations governing the business of the County Attorney User Group (CAUG) are promulgated.

 County Attorney User Group